 Solo projects kept Fleetwood Mac apart for the next five years.
 Rumors that Sheryl Crow would take Christine's place were proven untrue and the band reformed without either of them on March 1st, 2009 for a brief U.S. tour.
 In October of that year, the band began a series of shows in Europe which lasted into early November, followed by a tour of Australia and New Zealand in December.
 That same Autumn, "The Very Best of Fleetwood Mac" was re-released in an extended two-disc format, premiering at #6 on the UK album chart.
 The band appeared infrequently in 2010, but in May, 2011, an episode of the TV show Glee featured six songs from the "Rumours" album, sparking new interest in Fleetwood Mac's music.
 Amazingly, that 1977 LP re-entered the Billboard Hot 200 chart at #11, the same week that Stevie Nicks' new solo album "In Your Dreams" debuted at #6.

-The news that fans had been hoping for finally came in early December when Stevie Nicks told Billboard that the band had recorded three new songs that would be released before the band hit the road again on April 4, 2013.
-The songs, which will be released as digital downloads, were recorded in November at Lindsay Buckingham's home studio while the group was gathered to discuss its tour plans.
+The news that fans had been hoping for finally came in early December of 2012 when Stevie Nicks told Billboard that the band had recorded three new songs that would be released before they hit the road again on April 4, 2013.
+The songs, which would be released as digital downloads, were recorded in November at Lindsay Buckingham's home studio while the group was gathered to discuss its tour plans.
 In September of that year, more exciting news came when Nicks announced that Christine McVie was slated to re-join the group for one song only at two shows on their forthcoming European tour, scheduled to kick off on September 20th.
 Sadly, after completing the Euopean leg of the tour, bassist John McVie was diagnosed with cancer and 14 dates in Australia and New Zealand were canceled so that he could undergo treatment.
 The bassist was well enough to appear with his Fleetwood Mac bandmates for their New Year's shows in Las Vegas.
 Billboard Boxscore reported that the group's 2013 tour was the 17th most profitable of the year, grossing $62 million from 45 shows.

 Lindsey Buckingham's brother Greg won a gold metal in the 1968 Olympics